iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

     dotnet-version: ${{ env.DOTNET_CORE_VERSION }}
 ```

-The next step sets up the .NET SDK necessary for building and testing the application.
+This step sets up the .NET SDK necessary for building and testing the application.
 It uses the relevant .NET version specified by the `DOTNET_CORE_VERSION` environment variable.
 This must match the same .NET version that the actual ASP.NET Core C# web application is running, which in this case, is the `7.0.x` series.

 ```yaml
 - name: Restore project dependencies